caitlynrawlings/PokemonDescriptionWebScraper/README.md

 ## File descriptions
 `get_descriptions.py`: pulls the description for each pokemon and writes it to pokemon_descriptions.csv
 `get_names.py`: gets the names of all the pokemon contained in the pokemon_info data set
-`pokemon_descriptions.csv`: the resulting csv file with name and description columns (row 114 repeated twice)
-`pokemon_info.csv`: pokemon stats table. used for pulling pokemon names
+`pokemon_descriptions.csv`: the resulting csv file with name and description columns `pokemon_info.csv`: pokemon stats table. used for pulling pokemon names